charlescheung22/LLVIP/FORK_README.md

-Group Name: **TODO Group Name**
+Group Name: **UofT CSC490 LLVIP**
 - [Amr Alomari](https://github.com/T3CHW1ZRD)
-  Machine Learning 4th@UofT
+  Machine Learning 4th Y Undergrad@UofT
+  Role / Responsibility

-  Machine Vision Engineer (Student)
+  - Machine Vision Engineer (Student)

 - [Charles Cheung](https://github.com/charlescheung22)
-  Machine Learning 4th@UofT
+  Machine Learning 4th Y Undergrad@UofT
+  Role / Responsibility

-  Machine Vision Engineer (Student)
+  - Machine Vision Engineer (Student)

-The goal of our project is to detect objects ("pedestrians") using a combination of Visible and Infrared (VIR) light.
+The goal of our project is perform object detection (on pedestrians), given pairs of pictures, in Visible and Infrared (VIR) light.
 - The dataset to be used is [LLVIP](https://github.com/bupt-ai-cz/LLVIP).
-- System accuracy will be tested by splitting into the classing Train Verify Test triplets.
-Recall, FPS can also be tested.
-Mean Average Precision (mAP), Average Precision[small] (AP_small) can be attempted if there is additional time.
+- System accuracy can be tested by splitting into the classing Train Verify Test data splits or just Train Test data splits.

+  $Recall = \frac{\text{True Positive}}{\text{True Positive} + \text{False Negative}}$ can also be tested.
+Mean Average Precision (mAP), Average Precision[small] (AP_small) can be attempted if there is additional time as these aren't vital.

 Reference:
 ```